Board Advisory Services in Canada: Why Governance Matters More Than Ever

 What Are Board Advisory Services and Who Needs Them?

-• Governance diagnostics and performance evaluations
+• Governance diagnostics and board performance evaluations

 • Director succession planning, including CEO or Chair transitions